Osborne I. Yellott: Personal life

+Yellott was married Louise Cole Powers, daughter of reverend W. H. H. Powers, on June 17, 1897.

 On April 22, 1908, Yellott received burns from a gasoline fire while working on his automobile.
 Yellott died the morning of March 19, 1922, after his automobile crashed into the safety platform of the United Railways at North Avenue and Charles Street in Baltimore.
 He was buried at Prospect Hill Cemetery in Towson.